Close

 The format logically consists of:

-1. A non-empty set of records, separated by line breaks.
-The records consist of a set of lines of the form: <FIELD #1>, <FIELD #2>, <FIELD #3>, <FIELD #4> or =.
+1. An ads.txt file has a logical format, which consists of a non-empty set of records separated by line breaks.
+Each record contains a set of comma-separated fields, with three required fields and one optional field.
+The fields are formatted as: <FIELD #1>, <FIELD #2>, <FIELD #3>, <FIELD #4> or =.

 Example ads.txt file: